Branch Framework

 ps"INSERT INTO person (name, age) values (${p.name}, ${p.age})"

-ps"SELECT id, name, age from person where name like $a"
+ps"SELECT id, name, age from person where name like $pattern"

 val sql = for {